BlockstreamResearch/bip-frost-dkg/README.md

 To help resolve the underlying problem, ChillDKG provides a *blame functionality* that enables honest protocol parties to identify and blame at least one participant suspected to be faulty:
  - If an honest participant aborts the session, then this participant will blame at least one participant or the coordinator.
- - If an honest coordinator aborts the session, then the coordinator then will blame at least one participant.
+ - If an honest coordinator aborts the session, then the coordinator will blame at least one participant.

 Moreover, a party which, instead of aborting after having received an invalid protocol message, aborts due to a timeout while waiting for a protocol message